Haraden994/SpaceBeyondSpace/Documents/LevelDesignDocument.md

 The player can also choose to lock the camera on the character he is currently using, meaning that the camera will follow that specific character from above, mantaining the possibility to zoom in and out and to rotate.
 Locking the camera on a character, the player won't be able to move it in any direction.

 ## 5.5.
 Game mechanics

+The player will be able to freely move his party in the walkable areas.
+If a player attacks an enemy or is attacked by it, then the party will enter the *fight mode*.
+In this mode, the player will be forced to play according to the *D&D* rules.
+Once engaged in a fight, the characters will attack or move according to their turn, given by their dexterity.

 The player will be able to control the main characters in two different modes: *party mode* and *single character mode*.
 He will be able to switch from a mode to another during the game.
 Using the *party mode* (standard mode), the player will control the main characters as a party.
 Thus they will move together to the player's chosen positions and make the player's chosen actions.